I’m not sure where I found the idea of Morning Pages, I believe it was on Instagram somewhere, and I was instantly drawn to such a simple idea:

-I’ve been doing this for about a month and have enjoyed putting pen to paper and the freedom it gives to just breath out my unedited thoughts.
-It have found it very freeing.
+I’ve been doing this for about a month and have enjoyed putting pen to paper and the freedom it gives to just breathe out my unedited thoughts.
+I have found it very freeing.

 Some days it is list form and feels productive and a way to clear my head.
 Somedays I vent and it feels relieving and therapeutic.
 Sometimes it turns into words of thankfulness for this life I get to live–that is what happened today and I will share what I wrote below.